the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 The sample data represents information we will fetch from an API later on.
 Items in this list each have a title, a url, and an author, as well an identifier, points (which indicate how popular an article is), and a count of comments.

-Now you can use the built-in JavaScript `map` functionality in JSX, which iterates over a list of items to display them according to a specified classification.
+Now you can use the built-in JavaScript `map` functionality in JSX, which iterates over a list of items to display them according to specific attributes.
 Again, we use curly braces to encapsulate the JavaScript expression in JSX:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~